emewhd1016991/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 In fewer than 200 words, this quote emphasizes that over-concern with optimizing code before it's necessary can lead to unnecessary complexity, reduced readability, and more bugs.
 As a programmer, it's crucial to first focus on writing clear, correct, and maintainable code, and then optimize only when profiling identifies bottlenecks that affect performance significantly.
 It reminds us to strike a balance between efficiency and simplicity in our work.

+# 2024-03-17
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you are working on a project, it is essential to determine which tasks are most important and which can be completed later.
+By giving priority to the most critical tasks first, you can ensure that your project stays on track and meets its deadlines.
+Use a task management tool, such as Trello or Asana, to help keep track of your priorities and progress.
+ -
+Next, planning ahead is crucial.
+Before starting a new project or undertaking a large task, take the time to plan out your approach.
+Create a detailed plan that includes all the steps you need to take, as well as any resources or tools you may need along the way.
+Planning ahead will save you time and frustration later on, when you realize you've overlooked an important detail or need a critical piece of information.